 The SMPs provide estimates of how the coast is likely to change over the next 100 years, taking into account the future implementation of coastal policies, geology, likely impacts of climate change and the existing condition of the coast including coastal defences.

 National refresh process

 A national refresh of SMPs began in 2019 to make sure that the plans were up to date in the light of any new evidence, reliable and visible.
 It also aimed to allow ongoing maintenance and delivery, particularly in guiding policy transitions from 2025 onwards.
 The refresh process led to new national Supplementary Guidance and Health Check recommendations for each SMP in 2020.

 These recommendations are being taken forward, and a national SMP Explorer tool is being developed to allow people to access SMP policies for each part of the coast.

 Two Shoreline Management Plans are active along the north Norfolk coastal frontage:

-SMP5 Hunstanton to Kelling Hard, previously SMP3a.
-This SMP is led by the Environment Agency and the area within north Norfolk is managed by the Environment Agency.
+SMP5, Hunstanton to Kelling Hard, is led by the Environment Agency and the area within north Norfolk is managed by the Environment Agency.

-SMP6 Kelling Hard to Lowestoft Ness, previously SMP3b.
-This SMP was lead by North Norfolk District Council and covers coastal frontages which are managed by NNDC, Environment Agency, Great Yarmouth Borough Council and Waveney District Council.
+SMP6, Kelling Hard to Lowestoft Ness, was led by North Norfolk District Council and covers coastal frontages which are managed by NNDC, Environment Agency, Great Yarmouth Borough Council and East Suffolk Council.